The evolution of the bar fraction and bar lengths in the last 12 billion years: Discussion

 We showed that strongly barred galaxies are most commonly found in the most massive galaxies in \S~\ref{Sec: mass} in our nearly mass-complete sample of high-$z$ galaxies.
 To explore further the mass dependence of these high-$z$ barred galaxies, we show the bar length versus the galaxy mass in Figure \ref{fig: length-mass}.

 In the local Universe, the understandable association that the bar size scales with stellar mass was shown in S$^4$G galaxies from \citet{DiazGarcia_2016}. \citet[][]{Erwin_2019} reports on a correlation between bar length and galaxy mass, which is nearly flat for log($M_{\star}/M_{\odot} \leq 10$) and becomes steep for greater masses; hence, the most massive disc galaxies are host to the largest structures (see his Figure 1).
+The Milky Way resides on this relation, with the Galactic stellar mass and bar length taken from \citet[][]{Bland_Hawthorn_2016} and the bar age from \citet[][]{Wylie_2022}.